kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/pr_submit.md

 *Continuous integration*, or *CI*, is what we use to run automated checks on your pull request, for example, checking formatting, running the test suite, and verifying the documentation builds.
 There are any number of changes that can result in CI failures.
 Broadly speaking, we won't review a PR that isn't passing CI; if you push and CI fails, we won't begin your review until it is passing.
 If your changes result in a failure, it is your responsibility to look into the reason, and resolve the issue.

-If you click on the failure link in your PR, it will take you to the log.
+When CI fails, the failure links will show up at the bottom of the PR page, under the heading "Some checks were not successful".
+You'll see a list of failed checks, which, will show up at the top of the list of all checks if there are passing checks as well.
+If you click on the failure link, it will take you to the log.
 The log often provides all the information you need to figure out what caused the failure.
-TODO: finish.
+Read through the log and try to figure out why the failure is occurring, and then do what's necessary to resolve it.

+To trigger a new CI run, you need to push new changes to your branch.

 If you find yourself in a situation where you need help getting CI to pass, you need to leave a comment on the PR letting us know.